-Three short films tell the inspiring stories of communities around the country taking control of their food and where it comes from.
-The films look at the work of pioneering community groups, from Manchester, Newcastle and East London.
-The films were developed by Sustain and the Lottery-funded Making Local Food Work programme to inspire more people to join in.
+There are many inspiring stories of communities around the country taking control of their food and where it comes from.
+These three short films look at the work of pioneering community groups, from Manchester, Newcastle and East London.

 Organiclea is a workers’ co-operative which grows and sells food and supports others to do the same.

 The group started on a small allotment and now has a 12-acre growing site, a community café, a market stall and a vegetable box scheme.
 It also runs training courses in food growing and cooking.
 The film looks at all the various aspects of Organiclea’s work and aims to encourage others to get involved or do the same.

 As Ru Litherland, a grower at OrganicLea says in the film “Our role now is to support other people, because we’re going to need a lot more places like this.”